fhsu-csci441-team-a/myTrafficWizard/tests/unit/readme2.txt

 - travelTimeModel.test.js
 - baseFetchRetry.test.js

-Additional test suites can be added to the respective directories under the `tests` folder and Jest will pick them up when running the tests.
+Additional test suites can be added to the respective directories under the `tests/unit` folder and Jest will pick them up when running the tests.

 ## Troubleshooting
 The most common issue when running the tests is missing a .env file.
 This file contains all of our secrets used for API calls and database